The Caribbean Sea is linked to the destruction of Atlantis

 - Great Salt Lake persists as a fading memory of former Lake Bonneville.
 That huge lake, in a notably arid climate, was not only almost 1,000 ft.
 (300 m) higher than the present lake level, but its outflow cut two deep canyons.
 Established lakes don’t have more than one outlet, and Great Salt Lake has none.
 In the Great Basin of the western United States, calcareous tufa (a precipitate formed by marine algae) was deposited on rocky shorelines of more than a hundred lakes, including Great Salt Lake, showing that they contained sea water.
 Some reflect two successive fillings, and Dry Falls, in Grand Coulee, Washington State, shows that it was cut by two successive floods.

 - Marine life is stranded in inland lakes by every oceanic flood when every lowland basin on Earth is filled with salt water, and sometimes adapts to the new conditions.
 From jellyfish in Lake Tanganyika to crustaceans in Lake Titicaca, marooned species occur around the world.
-In the Caspian Sea, porpoises and seals feed on salmon, herring, and tuna, while in Lake Baikal, seals and sponges live together with fish from the ocean.
+In the Caspian Sea, seals feed on salmon and herring, while in Lake Baikal, seals and sponges live together with fish from the ocean.
 Seals also live in inland lakes in Quebec.
 Whales proved to be less adaptable, but their skeletons have been found on the shores of Lake Champlain, in several dry lake beds in North Africa, within the Los Angeles Basin, and at numerous locations now far from the sea.

 - Caspian Sea seals are so similar to Arctic seals that some scientists postulated a canal between the two regions at some time “in the past.”
 It was easier for them to accept a canal 3,000 km (1,850 mi.) in length, for which there is not a shred of evidence than to accept the reality of oceanic flood.